spences10/personal-goals/this-week.md

 **Thoughts 💭**

 The guys at graphcool were really helpful in getting me set up with a backend API thank you to @nilan from graphcool for your perseverance sir!
+I now have a working example of a selective retweet now so the RT on stream feature can eventually go to the Twitter bot bootstrap

 **[View history 👵👴](history.md#history)**